 The walls of Athens speak of Greece’s crippling economic instability and the unrest of the people, with slogans and unhappy statements daubed across the squares and tenements.
 Ai Wei Wei portraits and anti-establishment messages cry out silently in Hong Kong, a risky and heavily punishable offence for the perpetrators of such unruly actions.

 The ancient patterns of the Aztecs feature in the backgrounds and details of street art today, journeying through the ages, with the mural movement of the 1920s, we see the influences of Diego Rivera imprinted on the city.
 Modern muralists in Mexico take these ideas and motifs and remix them with their own styles, colours and characters.

-VISITING: MEXICO CITY, NEW DELHI, PENANG
+VISITING: MEXICO CITY, PENANG

 Be prepared for an experience like no other!